-In the rapture ocean's billowing roll, in the fragrance waves' ringing sound, in the world breath's wafting whole-to drown, to sink-unconscious-- highest joy!"
-48.
+the womb of the true and only reality, where it then seems to commence its metaphysical swan-song, like Isolde-- In the rapture ocean's billowing roll, in the fragrance waves' ringing sound, in the world breath's wafting whole-to drown, to sink-unconscious-highest joy!"
 During this final solo of Isolde the waves of orchestral sound frequently overwhelm the words.
 Thus this "vast Dionysian impulse then devours his entire world of phenomena, in order to let us sense beyond it, and through its destruction, the highest artistic primal joy, in the bosom of the primordially One."
 It is through this destruction that the tragic art-work is able to redeem, or, as Nietzsche says, "justify".
 ART, RELIGION AND REALITY.

 But what is, in the final analysis, behind phenomena?
-What is the reality, to be specific, behind the appearances unbewusst --- höchste Lust!
+What is the reality, to be specific, behind the appearances unbewusst- höchste Lust!

+Steward Robb translates the lines " in des Weltathems/ wehendem All--" with a great deal of freedom as "in the World Spirit's/ Infinite All."
+Although somewhat stretching the point this brings out the feeling Nietzsche sensed in it of the "primordial One."

+49. B.T.
+8 22 pl32

+In des Wonnemeeres

+wogendem Schwall,

+in der Duft-Wellen

+tönendem Schall,

+in des Weltathems

+wehendem All-entrinken-- versinken--

-In des Wonnemeeres wogendem Schwall, in der Duft-Wellen tönendem Schall, in des Weltathems wehendem All--entrinken-- versinken--- and how is it able to justify existence and the world?
-If the answer to this has remained puzzling and vague it is because Nietzsche is puzzling and vague.
-As Nietzsche confesses in his Self-Criticism, it is a "book for initiates", which speaks to those with "uncommon and rare aesthetic experiences" and which is for that reason "distainful of proof, mistrustful even of the propriety of proof."
+and how is it able to justify existence and the world? the answer to this has remained puzzling and vague it is because Nietzsche is puzzling and vague.
+As Nietzsche confesses in his Self-Criticism, it is a "book for initiates". which speaks to those with "uncommon and rare aesthetic experiences" and which is for that reason "distainful of proof, mistrustful even of the propriety of proof."
 However, we might at least make the problem clearer by clarifying what Nietzsche means by "reality".
-Nietzsche means, in fact, two things -- "crude reality", which he often distinguishes from the "higher reality" simply by putting inverted commas around the word, "reality" Reality without inverted commas designates, generally, the higher, transcendant reality, the "thing-in-itself", although one must judge, in the last analysis, according to the context in which Nietzsche uses it.
+Nietzsche means, in fact, two things -- "crude reality", which he often distinguishes from the "higher reality" simply by putting inverted commas around the word, "reality" Reality without inverted commas designates, generally, the higher. transcendant reality, the "thing-in-itself", although one must judge, in the last analysis, according to the context in which Nietzsche uses it.
 Letting, for our sake. "reality" stand for "crude reality" and reality without inverted commas stand for the higher reality, what is Nietzsche saying about them?

+It was the insight of Tristan, of its boundless quest, its longing even in death for raptures undreamed of, for union with the "World's infinite All", for the "primordial one", its ruthless hostility to the values of the Day, to the world of individuation and phenomena- it was this insight which led Nietzsche, observing the lack of comprehesion on the faces of the critics, to say that "our

+50 B.T.
+Attempt at Self-Criticism, \$3 pl9.